 This Marina is owned by the Dumfries and Galloway Council, who also own the West Pier.
 Contact the Harbourmaster Lesley Smith 07734073421 or assistant Alan McLaughlin 07827277247.
 The office is near the clock tower.

-The charges here (2019) are in bands and work out at £20.50 per night for a 10 metre boat, (pontoons can take 12m boats) with the possibility of accommodating yachts up to 28 m long with prior notice.
+The charges here (2021) are in bands and work out at £26.50 per night for a 10 metre boat, with a minimum of £21.50 for 8 metres (pontoons can take 12m boats) with the possibility of accommodating yachts up to 28 m long with prior notice.
 Charges include VAT, showers & water.
 A total of seven berths are reserved for visitors only, with a further 50 Odd for residents.

 Shelter in this spot may not be perfect in NW Gales, but we have heard plenty of good reports about this new facility.